dskuang/listing/README.md

 In the future, I would definitely try to include pagination, since 10000 search results definitely stretches the page.
+Anything past 4000 will also lag the page.
 I may add more styling so that there is better user experience.